Sirith3p/swu-ds525/02-data-modeling-II/README.md

 Row(actor_id='101674460', created_at=datetime.datetime(2022, 8, 17, 15, 53, 42), actor='EliOceanak', id='23487985289', public=True, type='PushEvent')
 ```

-# Example of query from actors table
+# Examples of query from actors table
 ```
 query number of events by each actor if number of event more than 1 Row(actor_id='77382887', actor='by-d-sign', number_events=2)